 Founder of Def Jam Records, rapper

-The New York-born Russell Simmons is one of the most prominent black music entrepreneurs in America.
-A one-time gang member, Simmons began his media empire with a $2,000 loan from his mother, which he used to fund his first company, Rush Productions.
+The New York-born Russell Simmons is one of the most prominent Black music entrepreneurs in America.
+Simmons began his media empire with a $2,000 loan from his mother, which he used to fund his first company, Rush Productions.
 In 1983, after several years of producing hip-hop artists, Simmons and three others formed the wildly popular rap group Run D.M.C.
 One year later, in 1984, Simmons co-founded Def Jam Records.

 Expanding beyond the music industry, Simmons also found immense success in television and filmmaking.
 He also founded the clothing line Phat Farm and the Russell Simmons Beverage Company.